-1. Know your blood pressure.
+High blood pressure is a leading cause of stroke.
 If it is elevated, work with your doctor to keep it under control.
-High blood pressure is a leading cause of stroke.
-Have your blood pressure checked at least once each year – more often if you have a history of high blood pressure.
+Have your blood pressure checked at least once a year – more often if you have a history of high blood pressure.
 Consult your doctor if the higher number (your systolic blood pressure) is usually about 135 or if the lower number (your diastolic blood pressure) is usually over 85.

-2. Find out if you have atrial fibrillation (also called AF).
-If you have AF, work with your doctor to manage it.
-Atrial fibrillation can cause blood to collect in the chambers of your heart.
+Atrial fibrillation (Afib) is an abnormal heartbeat that can increase stroke risk by 500 percent.
+Afib can cause blood to collect in the chambers of your heart.
 This blood can form clots and cause a stroke.
-Your doctor can detect AF by carefully checking your pulse.
+Your doctor can detect Afib and work with you to manage it properly.

-3. If you smoke, stop.
-Smoking doubles the risk for stroke.
+Smoking doubles the risk for stroke; it damages blood vessel walls, speeds up artery clogging, raises blood pressure and makes the heart work harder.
 If you stop smoking today, your risk for stroke will begin to decrease.

-4. If you drink alcohol, do so in moderation.
-Drinking a glass of wine or beer or one drink each day may lower your risk for stroke (provided that there is no other medical reason you should avoid alcohol).
-Remember that alcohol is a drug – it can interact with other drugs you are taking, and alcohol is harmful if taken in large doses.
+Drinking a glass of wine or beer or one drink each day may lower your risk for stroke (provided there is no other medical reason you should avoid alcohol).
+Remember that alcohol is a drug – it can interact with other drugs you’re taking, and alcohol is harmful if taken in large doses.
 If you don’t drink, don’t start.

-6. If you are diabetic, follow your doctor’s recommendations carefully to control your diabetes.
-Having diabetes puts you at an increased risk for stroke.
-Your doctor can prescribe a nutrition program, lifestyle changes and medicine that can help control your diabetes.
+Many people with diabetes also have health problems that are stroke risk factors.
+If you are diabetic, learn more about your disease and follow your doctor’s recommendations carefully to control your diabetes.
+Your doctor can prescribe a nutrition plan, lifestyle changes and medicine that can help control your diabetes.

-9. Ask your doctor if you have circulation problems.
+Ask your doctor if you have circulation problems.
 If so, work with your doctor to control them.
-Fatty deposits can block the arteries which carry blood from your heart to your brain.
+Fatty deposits can block the arteries that carry blood from your heart to your brain.
 This kind of blockage can cause stroke.
-Sickle cell disease, severe anemia, or other diseases can cause stroke if left untreated.
+Sickle cell disease, severe anemia or other diseases can cause stroke if left untreated.